 What if I don't get selected to interview or attend an SLP, may I still obtain an internship?

 Yes!
 SLPs are very selective, but not all students that apply and interview will be invited to attend.
 The number of SLP invitations is typically less than the number of internship positions a firm has to offer.
 So, it's not mandatory to attend an SLP to get an internship offer.
 Keep an open mind, and do not get discouraged!
 You should still continue to recruit with that firm and apply for fall internship interviews.

 What if I get invited to an SLP but know that I cannot attend?

-Ideally, you should proactively communicate known conflicts in advance of invitations being issued.
-If a conflict suddenly arises, you should inform the firm right away that you cannot attend, so they can invite another eligible student, and ask about other opportunities to visit the office over the summer.
-Sometimes, recruiters will schedule special office visits for students who have a conflict with an SLP, and you should take advantage of this courtesy to be competitive during the summer offer period.
+You should inform the firm right away that you cannot attend, so they can invite another eligible student, and ask about other opportunities to visit the office over the summer.
+Sometimes, recruiters will schedule special office visits for students who have a conflict with an SLP, and you should take advantage of this courtesy!

 May I add SLPs to my resume?